janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Provider Component

-A Provider is a source of telemetry data that also offers a YANG-based management interface.
+A Provider is a Network ELement that is the source of telemetry data that also offers a YANG-based management interface.
 Each provider typically has a large number of "sensors" that can be polled or in some cases subscribed to.

 One problem with the sensors is that they are spread around inside the source system, and may not be trivial to locate.
 Also, the metadata assciated with the sensor is often only missing or only available in human readable form (free form strings), rather than in a strict machine parsable format.